z-esmaily/Eyeglasses_Removal/README.md

 	simple_take-off-eyeglasses.ipynb

 By default, Mask completion and Post-Process steps are active.
-If you want deactive them, you can set to False "--completion" and "--post_process" arguments relevantly in simple_take-off-eyeglasses.ipynb code
+If you want deactive them, you can set to False "--completion" and "--post_process" arguments relevantly in simple_take-off-eyeglasses.ipynb code.

-You can change different arguments in simple_take-off-eyeglasses.ipynb code by:
+You can change different arguments in simple_take-off-eyeglasses.ipynb by:

 	!python3 easy_use_proposed.py --input_dir (your input path) --save_dir (your result path) --completion (by default is True) --post_process (by default is True)